 I always feel like a bit of a fraud when everyone says how much they like my key lime pie, because it is so easy.
 I mix up the base, but generally use a cheesecake base of either digestive biscuits or graham crackers.
 I tend not to add any extra sugar as I do not see the need.
 For this recipe I am changing it up and using ginger nuts.
 Half a box to be precise which leaves the other half to be eaton with a nice cup of tea.
 When I was little, my friend’s mother told me that if you cracked a ginger snap on your elbow and it broke into three pieces and then you ate those three pieces in COMPLETE SILENCE you could make a wish.
 We ate a lot of ginger snaps, and she always seemed very happy.

 For the Base

-5 ounces, 150 grammes or slightly over a third of a box of Trader Joe's Ginger Snaps, crushed.
+- 7 ounces, 175 grammes or slightly under a half of a box of Trader Joe's Ginger Snaps, crushed.

 For the Filling

-4 fluid ounces/half a cup or the juice of 3/4 limes ( use key limes by all means but they are so small it will take forever)
+- 4 fluid ounces, 125ml/half a cup or the juice of 3/4 limes ( use key limes by all means but they are so small it will take forever)

 - 2 eggs, separated